About Clodagh’s practice & Wool Cult

 In 2019 I participated in the BOI Junk Kouture Competition with my friend, Hannah.
 Our dress Lunar Lady, made from three thousand factory rejected tampons, aimed to de-stigmatise the awkwardness around the menstrual cycle.
 Performing on stage at the finals in the 3Arena is something I look back on very fondly.

-My skill level took a sharp turn upwards during an 8 month internship at the Inis Meáin Knitting Company.
+My skill level dramatically improved during an 8 month internship at the Inis Meáin Knitting Company in the Aran Islands, off the coast of Galway.
 Not only did I gain valuable knowledge about industry and knitting techniques, but living on the Aran Islands taught me a lot about myself and life in general.
 I’m grateful to have had such a unique experience be such a big teacher in both my personal and professional career.

 I would call myself quite a social person; I love meeting new people, and working with others gives me a huge sense of fulfillment.
 In a way, textiles scratches this itch of connection with others… creating a fabric that people can physically hold and share is beautiful to me.
-This fact combined with a deep concept woven in with its design and creation is very exciting.
+I am so excited to get creating with Wool Cult!